aws-samples/react-cors-spa/README.md

 In order to deploy to AWS, you have to take the following steps:
 1. Deploy the CloudFormation Template from the project (`react-cors-spa-stack.yaml`) using AWS CLI or AWS Console
-2. Once your stack is deployed, from the "Output" tab, identify the "APIEndpoint" URL as well as the S3 "Bucket" name
+2. Once your stack is deployed, from the "Output" tab, identify the "CFDistributionDomain" value as well as the S3 "Bucket" name
-3. Copy the API endpoint URL identified at step 2 and paste it in the src/pages/index.tsx file on line 12
+3. Copy the CloudFront domain identified at step 2 and insert it on line 13 of the src/pages/index.tsx file
 4. Build the (using `yarn build`) app for distribution
-5. Upload the content of the `out` folder into the S3 bucket identified at step 2
+5. Upload the content of the `out` folder into the S3 bucket identified at step 2 (including the subdirectories)
 6. Access the application through the CloudFront distribution created at step 1

 ## Available Scripts